ccabanero/swift-server-vapor-snippets/README.md

 When we GET request __http://localhost:8080/brewpub/1__ we see a message that processes the input Id (i.e. integer of 1).
 Note, in a future section we will use this Id to look up a brewpub from the database and return that brewpub's data in a JSON response.
 ![icon](img/basics_getint.png)

 When we POST request __http://localhost:8080/brewpub/1__ we see a message that processes the passed in parameters.
-Note, in a future section we will use the input parameter data to create a new brew pub record in the database and return a success message in the response.
+Note, in a future section we will use the input parameter data to create a new brew pub record in the database and return a status message (e.g. success) in the response.
 ![icon](img/basics_post.png)

 At this point, play with Routing with Vapor.
 Here are some relevant sections of the docs to get started: